The Causal Effect of the Two-For-One Strategy in the National Basketball Association: Results

 \subsection{Heterogeneous Treatment Effect}

-The average treatment effect provides valuable insight, indicating that the TFO strategy is beneficial on average.
-However, there is a need to explore how this effect varies across different values of the covariates.
-Understanding this heterogeneity can help identify specific scenarios where the TFO strategy should or should not be attempted, thereby informing team strategy.
+The average treatment effect indicates that the TFO strategy is beneficial on average, but its value may vary across game contexts.
+To explore when the strategy may be more or less effective, we examine heterogeneous treatment effects (HTE) using causal forests.

-To this end, we investigate treatment effect heterogeneity to address the following key questions.
-First, is there significant heterogeneity in the treatment effect?
-Second, which variables contribute to this heterogeneity?
-We employ the causal forest framework to answer these questions.

-Before fitting the causal forest model, we augment the dataset with three additional variables: the difference in the maximum ratings between the two teams, the difference in the median ratings between the two teams, and the absolute value of the score margin.
-These new variables capture relative differences in team strength and game competitiveness.
-Such relative measures can reveal heterogeneity in treatment effects not fully explained by absolute measures alone.
-Initially, we run the causal forest model with all available variables.
-We then compute the variable importance measures and retain only those variables that cumulatively account for 95\% of the total importance, eliminating three variables in the process.
-Variable importance was computed using the grf causal forest measure, which weights variables by split frequency and depth.
-We retained variables accounting for 95\% of total importance, which excluded only the period indicators and the absolute score margin.
-This step helps control the standard error.
+We augment the dataset with three additional variables—the differences in the teams’ maximum and median ratings, and the absolute score margin—which capture relative team strength and game competitiveness.
+We first fit a causal forest using all variables, compute variable importance, and retain those accounting for 95\% of total importance (excluding only period indicators and absolute score margin).
+As a check, the causal-forest ATE for the combined data set is 0.61 (SE 0.11), consistent with AIPW estimates.

-As an initial check, we estimate the ATE using the causal forest.
-The estimated ATE is 0.61, with a standard error of 0.11, relatively close to the results obtained from AIPW.
-This analysis sets the foundation for a deeper exploration of heterogeneity in treatment effects, guiding future strategy development.